DIDSR/ShapeCheck/README.md

 * scikit-image
 * scikit-learn

-Project tested on Python 3.9.4.
+The full list of required packages can be found in requirements.txt.
+Project was tested on Python 3.9.4.

 # Project Structure
 ```